pbek/QOwnNotes/README.md

 You are able to **write down** your **thoughts** with **QOwnNotes** and **edit or search** for them later from your **mobile device**, like with [CloudNotes](http://peterandlinda.com/cloudnotes/) or the **ownCloud / Nextcloud web-service**.

-The notes are stored as **plain text files** and are **synced with Nextcloud's/ownCloud's file sync** functionality.
+The notes are stored as **plain text markdown files** and are **synced with Nextcloud's/ownCloud's file sync** functionality.
 Of course other software, like [Syncthing](https://syncthing.net) or [Dropbox](https://www.dropbox.com) can be used too.

-I like the concept of having notes accessible in plain text files, like it is done in the ownCloud / Nextcloud notes apps, to gain a maximum of **freedom**, but I was not able to find a decent desktop note taking tool or a text editor, that handles them well.
-Out of this need **QOwnNotes** was born.
+If you like the concept of having notes accessible in plain text files, like it is done in the Nextcloud / ownCloud notes apps to gain a maximum of **freedom** then QOwnNotes is for you.

 Visit the project page here: [QOwnNotes project page](https://www.qownnotes.org)